jgulian/suz/README.md

 Because of this, beyond the requirements presented, it also requires clang be present on the system.

 Below is an example of the syntax.
+A lot more syntax can be found in the `test.suz` file.

 ```
 ext read_int() -> usize;